pchiorean/Indentz/docs/README.md

   > **Order**: `top` or `bottom` (above or below existing layers) \
   > **Variants**: a list of layers that will be merged with the base layer (case insensitive)

-  The file is searched in several places: in the current directory, on the desktop, and next to the script.
+  You can put the file in the current directory, on the desktop, or next to the script.

   **Note:** **`layers.xlsx`** can be used to generate the TSV file.